Octopus: Embodied Vision-Language Programmer from Environmental Feedback: OctoGTA

-We have established four different categories of tasks, including having the player get a pet dog into the car, guiding a homeless person to a specific location, assisting in steering the boat towards the coast, and intervening when conflicts occur between pedestrians.
-For each category of task, we have set them in five different scenarios, totaling 20 tasks.
-Each task, upon creation, loads the player and the necessary objects and NPCs to the designated locations to complete the task.
+Before the experiment, we prepared the training and test datasets, including a variety of scenes, tasks, and interactive functions, ensuring the model can learn and adapt under diverse conditions.
+We established 5 different categories of tasks, including having the player get a pet dog into the car, guiding a homeless person to a specific location, assisting in steering the boat towards the coast, and intervening when conflicts occur between pedestrians.
+For each category, we set five slightly different scenarios, totaling 25 tasks.
+Upon creation, each task loads the player and the necessary objects and NPCs to the designated locations to complete the task.